San Antonio Pedestrian Accident Attorney

 Direct economic damages include, but are not limited to:

-- Ambulance, emergency room, and hospital bills
+- Ambulance, emergency room, hospital, and other medical bills

 - Special surgical and surgery center costs